-- Variables can only be used to a limited extent, they are calculated on the server side but you can calculate a variable with a javascript method. - You could start an Action Business Case with window.open, but the (intermediate) results of the calculations cannot be saved in this way, as access to the widget references of the calculations is missing.
+- Variables can only be used to a limited extent, they are calculated on the server side. - You could start an Action Business Case with window.open, but the (intermediate) results of the calculations cannot be saved in this way, as access to the widget references of the calculations is missing.

-14.1 JavaScript Selektor ID
+19.1 JavaScript Selektor ID